tauri-apps/tauri-docs/src/content/docs/contribute.md

 - In copy refer to Tauri 2.0 in the present tense so that it is still accurate upon release
 - Use code that works with Tauri 2.0 now so that readers can still test out features (this will be especially useful during the beta and RC phases)
+- Do we want to do a branding update?
+- Favicon

 ## Types of Documentation